CommandersAct/integration-shopify/README.md

 ### 4. Adding the datalayer
 Create a new snippets, much the same way as you did in "Adding the container" step, using the content of this repository's file Snippets/dl_ca.liquid .
 Remember to use the exact same filename "dl_ca.liquid"
-### 5. Including the setup on the pages and checkout tunnel
+### 5a.
+Including the setup on the pages and checkout tunnel - Shopify **Plus**
 Go back to the Theme Code edit section, as you did in Step 1.
 1. Scroll to Layout.
 You'll see the layout files.
-Typically you'll have theme.liquid and checkout.liquid (only the former if you don't have the **Plus** version of Shopify)
+Typically you'll have theme.liquid and checkout.liquid
 2. Copy the following two lines into the clipboard

 	```twig